jakemac53/macro_prototype/README.md

 ## Running macros

-You will use the build_runner package to run builds, which you can run with the `pub run build_runner build` command.
+You will use the build_runner package to run builds, which you can run with the `pub run build_runner build` (or `flutter pub run build_runner build`) command.
 There is also a `watch` command you may want to use to get fast rebuilds.

-If you want to build and run an app in a single command, you can use the `run`
-command: `pub run build_runner run example/main.dart`.
+For vm apps if you want to build and run an app in a single command, you can use the `run` command: `pub run build_runner run example/main.dart`.

+For flutter apps you will need to run build_runner separately, and then launch the flutter app as normal.